Showing posts with label 28 Days Later. Show all posts

 Within 28 days, the virus has spread throughout the whole of Britain.
 Only a few lucky people remain uninfected.
 One of the uninfected is Jim (Cillian Murphy) who has just awakened from a coma to find the hospital entirely empty.
 He then finds the neighborhood around the hospital empty, then finally all of London.
 That is until he stumbles into a church filled with zombies.

 Jim escapes with the aid of a pair of survivors, Mark (Noah Huntley) and Selena (Naomie Harris).
-They give Jim the 411 on what has happened since his coma and then accompany Jim to his parents home where he finds his parents dead.
+They give Jim the 411 on what has happened since his coma and then accompany Jim to his parent's home where he finds his parents dead.
 It's not long before the zombies arrive there and Mark is killed by Selena after he is bitten.
-As she has explained to Jim, if someone is infected you have only seconds to kill them before they turn.
+As she has explains to Jim, if someone is infected you have only seconds to kill them before they turn.
 She won't hesitate to kill Jim if the same happens to him.

 The two then venture out to find new shelter and stumble upon a father and daughter (Brenden Gleeson and Megan Burns) who are hiding out in what remains of their apartment building.
 Though they have had little to no interaction with the outside world, they have heard what they believe is a recorded message on the radio about some military officers who may have a cure for the virus.
 Whether that is true or not, the soldiers at least offer protection from the zombies and that is good enough to get them on the road.
 Once arriving at the military base, they find a ramshackle crew who is no more well prepared than they are.